Sun Xiang: PSV Eindhoven

-Sun, along with Sun Ji, attracted the interests of multiple clubs abroad and had trials with Eredivisie side PSV Eindhoven in 2006, but PSV decided to not sign the pair.
+Sun and his brother attracted the interests of multiple clubs abroad and had trials with Eredivisie side PSV Eindhoven in 2006, but PSV decided against signing both.
 The club then decided to sign Sun on loan for the 2006–07 season with an option to sign him on a three-year contract at the end of the season.
 He made his debut for the club on 17 February 2007 in a 2–0 win against Heracles Almelo, becoming the first ever Chinese footballer to play in the Eredivisie.
 He made his European continental debut on 20 February 2007 in a 1–0 win against Arsenal, becoming the first ever Chinese player to play in the UEFA Champions League.
 Then manager Ronald Koeman remarked that Sun had an impressive debut and contributed to the game through his good vision and precise passing.
-After the end of his loan period, he was not offered a long-term contract with the club despite appeals from Sun to stay with the club.
+However, after the end of his loan, he was not offered a long-term contract.